 Oh, you thought your dorm’s bed would be comfortable?
 I’m sorry, no. Unless you like sleeping on rocks (I don’t know, maybe you are a transfer student from 30,000 years ago) you should look into a nice egg-crate mattress pad (or a feather bed if you must, to go with your popped collar, yacht and Nautica bedding set).

 This indispensable little item will give you hours of joy, though I imagine your dust city (see gym clothes, above) will never forgive you.

 Avoid that classic moment when you go to hang up all your clothes and realize you left an important ingredient back home.
 If you are flying to college you should probably pick these up when you get there though, because they are a major waste of space.

 Why buy water when you can have it for free?
 Well, I guess you could just drink unfiltered tap water but I wouldn’t trust your college’s circa-1800 pipe system, so why would you?
 First you get the water, then you get the… well you know the rest.

 Bed risers or cinder blocks

 Not only will a higher bed boost your self-esteem and contribute to that holier-than-thou attitude that everyone finds so sexy about you, it is also a great place to store stuff.
 I recommend scooting your dresser under there.
 Now you have so much extra space!
 Just don’t make the bed too high or you may injure yourself when getting in and out (see first-aid kit, above).
-Don't forget to read what you should share with your roommate, and the essentials of college packing, the other two articles in this series.

 Did we forget something on our college checklist?
 What did you forget when you came to college?
 Leave a comment and help everyone out!